Kardar-Parisi-Zhang Equation from Long-Range Exclusion Processes: Analytic Compactification

-Although the first integral within the RHS of \eqref{eq:CtifySFS18} admits the singular factor $\mathfrak{s}_{R,\mathfrak{t}}^{-\frac12}$ in the integrand, we observe that this factor is integrable so that we can still employ the Gronwall inequality.
-Because we take $0 \leq \mathfrak{t} \lesssim N^{-\frac12}$, the Gronwall inequality implies $\Phi_{\mathfrak{t}} \lesssim \Phi_{0}$ uniformly in $0 \leq \mathfrak{t} \lesssim N^{-\frac12}$.
-This completes the proof. \end{proof} Iterating Lemma \ref{lemma:CtifySFS1} a total of $N^{\frac12}$-many times, up to universal factors at least, yields the estimates \eqref{eq:CtifySFSI} and \eqref{eq:CtifySFSII} upon realizing that the estimates hold for $T = S$ by checking directly.
-We proceed to set up the proof of the remaining bound \eqref{eq:CtifySFSIII}.
-The preliminary step we take in this direction is a Duhamel-type formula. \begin{lemma} Provided any $S,T \in \R_{\geq 0}$ satisfying $S \leq T$ and provided any $x,y \in \mathbb{T}_{N}$, we have
+The first integral on the far RHS of \eqref{eq:CtifySFS18} has a singular factor in the integrand, but it is integrable so that we can still apply the Gronwall inequality.
+The Gronwall inequality ultimately gives the following uniformly in $0\leq\mathfrak{t}\leq N^{-1/2}$:

-The functionals $\mathfrak{f}_{R,w}^{N,\mathfrak{l},\star}$ have supports outside a ball of radius $N^{\frac54+\frac23\e_{\mathfrak{cpt}}}$ around $0 \in \Z$.
-These functionals are uniformly bounded.
-Moreover, the $+$ denotes addition on $\Z$ and $\wt{+}$ denotes addition on the torus $\mathbb{T}_{N}$. \end{lemma} \begin{proof} We proceed as with classical parabolic semigroups and verify that the RHS of the proposed identity solves the defining SDE for $\bar{\mathfrak{J}}^{N}$ provided an appropriate choice of functionals.
-This would provide the desired result provided that the initial data at $T = S$ match between both sides of the proposed identity, from which we may appeal to uniqueness of solutions to said linear SDE.
-To be precise, defining $\Phi_{T}$ as the sum of $\mathfrak{J}^{N}$ and the remaining integral of the proposed identity, for $x,y\in\mathbb{T}_{N}$ we have
+We complete the proof upon moving the second term on the far RHS to the far LHS. \end{proof} \begin{proof}[Proof of \emph{Lemma \ref{lemma:CtifySFS2}}] We proceed as with classical parabolic semigroups and check the RHS of the claimed identity solves the defining SDE-type stochastic equation for $\bar{\mathbf{J}}^{N}$ given an appropriate choice of functionals.
+This would provide the desired result as the initial data at $T = S$ match on both sides of the proposed identity, from which we employ the elementary uniqueness for solutions to the linear SDE-type equation for $\bar{\mathbf{J}}^{N}$.
+In particular, all of our reasoning besides tracking the support of both $\mathfrak{f}^{\mathfrak{l},1}$ and $\mathfrak{f}^{\mathfrak{l},2}$ functionals will be algebraic.
+Defining $\Phi_{T}$ as the entire RHS of the proposed identity and $\d_{T}$ as the $T$-time differential,